DurstDog87/dropin-tiles/README.md

 # Drop In Tileservice

-A drop in vector tile service using pg for turning any postres nackend into a tileserver.
+A drop in vector tile service using pg for turning any postres backend into a tileserver.

 ### Pre Requisites: